TransferLearningForDNA/genomic_data_extraction/README.md

   2. Possible error with certain samples with data quality issues.
 In that case, no output from the quantification stage (i.e., quant.sf files) will be saved for any of the samples in the csv file.
 We thus recommend working with batches of samples from the same species.
 If a sample is faulty, its SRR ID will appear in the error message of the pipeline, and you are advised to remove that sample/row from the samplesheet csv file and try running the pipeline again to obtain the outputs for the other samples.

 #### 3. Process expression data _(all species)_
+- Ensure that the quant.sf files obtained from the nf-core/rnaseq pipeline are placed in `rna/quant_files/raw/<species_name>/sf_files` (You might have to move them manually if the download was performed elsewhere.).
 - Run the following command to process raw transcriptomic data (quant.sf files obtained from the nf-core/rnaseq pipeline), filter transcripts with RSD < 2 and obtain the median expression (length scaled TPM) of each gene.

 ```bash